 \subsection{Kentucky Prediction Results for Interpretable Models}

-The Kentucky prediction results are provided in Table \ref{table:kentucky_interpretable_pred_res} in the Appendix, and visualized in Figure \ref{fig:KY_interpretable_vis}.
-For all prediction problems in both time frames we considered, CART, EBM, and Additive Stumps all had similar performances.
+The Kentucky prediction results are visualized in Figure \ref{fig:comb_interpretable}; details are provided in Table \ref{table:kentucky_interpretable_pred_res} in Section \ref{app-tables}.
+For all prediction problems in both time frames, CART, EBM, and Additive Stumps all had similar performances.
 RiskSLIM had relatively lower results compared to other interpretable models.
 All interpretable models performed better than the Arnold PSA, with the exception that the Arnold PSA performed slightly better (0.3\%) than RiskSLIM on two-year \texttt{general} recidivism.
 Once more, we observed that the best interpretable models can perform approximately as well as the best black-box models (XGBoost).
 For the two-year prediction tasks, the differences in performance between the best interpretable and the best black-box models ranged from 0.7\% to 0.9\% in absolute value; for six-month problems, the difference ranged from 0.4\% to 1.5\%.

 \textbf{Summary of Interpretable Models' Results:} We found that the best interpretable models performed approximately as well as the best black-box models, on both data sets and both time periods we considered, which is consistent with previous studies on other data sets \citep{ZengUsRu2017}.
-The best interpretable models possess the advantage of being transparent and interpretable, allowing judges and defendants a better understanding of the predictions that the model outputs.
+The best interpretable models allow judges and defendants a better understanding of the predictions that the model outputs.